astronomer/docs/software/deployment-logs.md

 A few use cases:

 - See your Scheduler, Webserver, and Workers all restart after you push `astro dev deploy`
-- If your Airflow UI is not loading as expected - is your Webserver in a CrashLoop?
+- If your Airflow UI is not loading as expected - is your webserver in a CrashLoop?
-- How quickly is your Scheduler queuing up tasks?
+- How quickly is your scheduler queuing up tasks?
 - Is your Celery worker behaving unexpectedly?

 **Note:** These are _not_ task-level logs that you'd find in the Airflow Web UI.
 Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.